Where to go for Therapeutic Phlebotomy

 A Personal Perspective

-This led me to the wonderful folks at Community Blood Center of the Carolinas.
+This led me to the wonderful folks at One Blood.
 They test my hemoglobin with a quick finger stick, slide sample and come back with immediate results from the basic blood analyzer.
 Their phlebotomy technicians were outstanding, never requiring to poke me with multiple sticks.
 This may be a beneficial option for some folks, although you do loose the detail provided by a CBC.
 I usually made sure to visit the doctor’s office and get a CBC before going to the community blood center.
 Drop me a note if you have any questions on this option.

 Tips for a successful PHLEBOTOMY